adamrysyk/Webpack-4/README.md

 5) view on localhost:7000, you may also change the port in src/server/express.js

 In this project I experimented with setting up webpack with different environments<br>
-Different environents can be found in the following branches.
+Different environents can be found in the following branches:<br>
 react: react<br>
 typescript: typescript<br>
 angular: angular 7<br>